 MBA in Insurance & Risk Management (IRM)

-Insurance underwriters, claims investigators, financial managers, labor relations managers, risk management consultants, organizational planning directors, inventory administrators, benefits and wage managers can advance their career prospects and professional expertise by obtaining a deep and specialized understanding of the insurance and risk management sector that goes above and beyond the usual MBA curriculum.
+Insurance underwriters, claims investigators, financial managers, labor relations managers, risk management consultants, organizational planning directors, inventory administrators, and wage managers can advance their career prospects and professional expertise by obtaining a deep and specialized understanding of the insurance and risk management sector that goes above and beyond the usual MBA curriculum.

 In today’s business terrain (and in these programs), strategic thinking is at a premium.
-Students learn to not only identify potential risks, but also to develop and enforce procedures to mitigate those risks, and do so in an efficient, data-driven, and tactical way.
+Students learn to not only identify potential risks, but also to develop and enforce procedures to mitigate those risks and do so in an efficient, data-driven, and tactical way.

-All MBA programs that specialize in risk management cover loss prevention techniques, unique accounting systems, and in-depth explorations of otherwise siloed areas like labor laws, employee benefits, and derivative risks.
+All MBA programs specializing in risk management cover loss prevention techniques, unique accounting systems, and in-depth explorations of otherwise siloed areas like labor laws, employee benefits, and derivative risks.
 But programs that deliver this in an online format allow young professionals to continue to advance their careers while concurrently advancing their education.